 By now, you are probably convinced that story-telling is the way to go, not only in film-making, but also when writing a scientific paper.
 In the previous blog post, I made the point that for a powerful story you need to have a main theme, characters, setting, tension, climax and resolution elements, and a plot.
 I also mentioned that you have to keep in mind the aspects of purpose and chronology.
 So, how do you implement these in your paper?

 Let’s start with the main theme.
 It might sound obvious to you that having a main theme is indispensable.
-Nevertheless, one of the most common problems that I encounter when editing scientific papers for my clients is that they don’t have a clear motif, or they have more than one.
+Nevertheless, one of the most common problems that I encounter when editing scientific papers is that they don’t have a clear motif, or they have more than one.
 Therefore, before you start to write your article, try to summarise in one simple sentence what it will be about.

 If you find yourself struggling to do this, you probably don't have a single main theme in mind, but rather several at once.
 For example, if you want to report about a new method, with which you could measure a link between model system A and phenomenon B that has never been observed before, you can easily end up having two main threads: the novel method and the connection between A and B. This is when you have to decide which line you want to focus on.
 That said, it is okay to have a side thread in your story, but remember: Simple stories often win.

 Now, what is the main character in your paper?
 It is not a person but the material, disease, formula, model system or whatever you are studying.
 The background information around your protagonist that is needed to set the scene then corresponds to the setting element.
 The reader wants to know what the state of the art is, and where your study fits in.